 Bucket list movie: JULES AND JIM

 Karl Woelfer developed his eclectic taste in film going to the original Art Deco Tower Theater in Sacramento, CA. He has been a loyal Scarecrow customer for 20 years, and intends to watch every movie in the France section.
 Film appearances include: live-audience member in THE DUB ROOM SPECIAL, a small walk-on part in SINGLES, and an uncredited extra in the bonfire scene of 21 AND OVER.
-He has worked as a guest-relations and special events volunteer for the Seattle International Film Festival over the last six years.
-Karl’s “day job” involves brain imaging for research.
+He has worked as a guest-relations and special events volunteer for the Seattle International Film Festival over the last 10 years.

 Bucket List Movie: LIQUID SKY